 A Philadelphia native, violist Hannah Rose Nicholas has performed with the San Francisco Symphony, Colorado Symphony, and New World Symphony (Co-Principal, 2014-17).
-She currently performs with the Philadelphia Orchestra, Central City Opera Orchestra (Principal), and Pennsylvania Ballet Orchestra (Principal).
+She currently performs with the Philadelphia Orchestra, Central City Opera Orchestra (Principal), Princeton Symphony Orchestra, and Pennsylvania Ballet Orchestra (Principal).

-Hannah performed in the 2017 contemporary-music based Barnes Ensemble in Philadelphia, led by the JACK Quartet.
-She has been a featured solo artist with the O, Miami Poetry Festival (2016-18), working with poets and artists on multimedia concerts.
-Ongoing collaborations include projects with composer Sahba Aminikia, violinist-composer Layale Chaker, violists Sam Kelder (Shizuka) and Deanna Badizadegan, and violinist-vocalist Abby Swidler (rosemary).
+Hannah performed in the 2017 premier of the Barnes Ensemble in Philadelphia, led by the JACK Quartet.
+Since 2016, she has been a featured individual artist with the O, Miami Poetry Festival, putting on multimedia concerts with poets and visual artists.
+Ongoing collaborations include projects with violinist-composers Layale Chaker, and Abby Swidler (rosemary), and violists Sam Kelder (Shizuka) and Deanna Badizadegan.

 Hannah’s own folk-inspired compositions have been performed at the James Turrell Skyspace at Rice University, the Archway Gallery in Houston for the Art of Cultural Intersection in Music series (2016), and the University of Texas El Paso "Perspectives in Counterpoint" Residency (2018).
 Her original lyrics and songs have been featured on The alt Default EP (2017) and in performances in Philadelphia and Miami.